puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

 #### Chaining resources

-Since Puppet version 2.6 it has also been possible to chain together resources:

-    Package['sudo'] -> File['sshdconfig'] => Service['sshd']
+As of puppet version 2.6.0, resources may be chained together to declare relationships between and among them.

-You can now also specify relationships directly in the language:
+You can now specify relationships directly as statements in addition to the before and require resource metaparameters of previous versions:

-    File[/foo] -> Service[bar]
+    File["/etc/ntp.conf"] -> Service[ntpd]

-Specifies a normal dependency while:
+"Manage the ntp configuration file before the ntpd service"

+You can specify a "notify" relationship by employing the tilde instead of the
+hyphen:

-    File[/foo] ~> Service[bar]
+    File["/etc/ntp.conf"] ~> Service[ntpd]

-Specifies a subscription.
+"Manage the ntp configuration file before the ntpd service and notify the service of changes to the ntp configuration file."

 You can also do relationship chaining, specifying multiple relationships on a single line:

-    File[/foo] -> Package[baz] -> Service[bar]
+    Package[ntp] -> File["/etc/ntp.conf"] -> Service[ntpd]

+"First, manage the ntp package, second manage the ntp configuration file, third manage the ntpd service."

 Note that while it's confusing, you don't have to have all of the arrows be the same direction:

-    File[/foo] -> Service[bar] <- Package[baz]
+    File["/etc/ntp.conf"] -> Service[ntpd] <- Package[ntp]

+"The ntpd service requires /etc/ntp.conf and the ntp package"

+Please note, relationships declared in this manner are between adjacent resources.
+In this example, the ntp package and the ntp configuration file are related to each other and puppet may try to manage the configuration file before the package is even installed, which may not be the desired behavior.

-This can provide some succinctness at the cost of readability.
+Chaining in this manner can provide some succinctness at the cost of readability.

-You can also specify full resources, rather than just resource refs:
+You can also specify relationships when resources are declared, in addition to the above resource reference examples:

-    file { "/foo": ensure => present } -> package { bar: ensure => installed }
+    package { "ntp": } -> file { "/etc/ntp.conf": }

+"Manage the ntp package before the ntp configuration file"

 But wait!
 There's more!
-You can also specify a subscription on either side of the relationship marker:
+You can also specify a collection on either side of the relationship marker:

-    yumrepo { foo: .... }
+    yumrepo { localyumrepo: .... }
-    package { bar: provider => yum, ... }
+    package { ntp: provider => yum, ... }
     Yumrepo <| |> -> Package <| provider == yum |>

+"Manage all yum repository resources before managing all package resources using the yum provider."

 This, finally, provides easy many to many relationships in Puppet, but it also opens the door to massive dependency cycles.
 This last feature is a very powerful stick, and you can considerably hurt yourself with it.

 ### Resource Defaults